logzio/public-api/shared-tokens/README.md

 ## License
 Using the Logz.io API requires a special license from Logz.io, and an API token which can be generated here: https://app.logz.io/#/dashboard/settings/shared-tokens

-In addition, using the Shared Tokens API requires special license from logz.io.
+In addition, using the Shared Tokens API requires using a an API token with a dedicated permission.
+To receive such a permission, please reach out to Logz.io support.

 ## Limitations
 The number of simultaneous api calls is controlled and limited by Logz.io.